PokemonAutomation/SwSh-Arduino/Documentation/Tutorials/Tutorial-Mac-Teensy2.md

 See the documentation for the respective program for a description of all the options.

 ## Step 6: Generate a .hex file.

+1. Open Terminal
+2. Type `bash ` (with a trailing space!)
+Do not hit enter after entering this.
+3. Drag from finder the "00-BuildAllUnix.sh" script into the Terminal Window.
+4. Press enter.

+This will build every single program in the package.
+As of this writing, there is no easy method to build that is more targeted.
+If you are confortable with makefiles and command lines, you can directly use the makefile.

 ## Step 7: Flash the .hex into the Teensy.